lazyaccountant/streamlit-project/Streamlit/ReadMe.md

 ## Overview

 RandomWalk is a comprehensive financial web application tailored for investors and traders looking to gain valuable insights into the Nigerian Stock Exchange.
 It offers a wide range of powerful features for analyzing historical stock data, optimizing portfolios, predicting stock prices, and comparing company performance.
-Built using Python and Streamlit, StockVista provides an intuitive and user-friendly interface for all your financial analysis needs.
+Built using Python and Streamlit, RandomWalk provides an intuitive and user-friendly interface for all your financial analysis needs.

 ## Features